 Chickpea Soup (Revithia)

-Delicious, creamy, filling and golden, Greek chickpea soup (revithia) is a classic Greek winter dish.
-You can find it here all year round of course, but whether you want to eat hot soup during 40-degree heat in the height of summer is another matter!
+Delicious, creamy, filling, and golden, Greek chickpea soup (revithia) is a classic Greek winter dish.
+You can find it here all year round.
+However, whether you want to eat hot soup during 40-degree heat in the height of summer is another matter!

 Revithia is prepared with chickpeas, chopped celery, carrots, sage, and thyme.
 It is incredibly simple, yet so hearty and filling!